 - Enter domain segments (elements of the domain between dots) or path segments (elements of the URL path between slashes).

-Follow these guidelines for creating your URL whitelist.
+Follow these guidelines for creating your URL allow list.

 |If you want to...||Do this...|

-Enter the segment in the whitelist.
+Enter the segment.
 For example, if you see

-You cannot whitelist numbers, GUIDs, or extremely long segments (100 or more characters).
+You cannot list numbers, GUIDs, or extremely long segments (100 or more characters).

 Enter each segment of the domain.
-For example, to whitelist
+For example, to add

 Over time, the URLs or domains for your application may change.
 New Relic will automatically adapt your application's groupings based on these changes, but you may also want to make changes better suited to your current needs.
-Follow standard procedures to add or remove segments from the whitelist to change the way your URLs are grouped.
+Follow standard procedures to add or remove segments from your allow list to change the way your URLs are grouped.

 The automated grouping algorithm aims to group URLs usefully, but occasionally you may see more different groupings than you expect.
 If you see too many URL groupings or terms that are not useful to you, or if you have trouble grouping your URLs effectively, get support at support.newrelic.com.

 New Relic Browser uses URL patterns for metric grouping instead of server-side controller action names, such as